thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     7. Nightly Visualization and Murakba (optional)
     8. It is advisable to wind down and be on bed without tech usage before 2315 HRS.
 We can't get out of bed and use use tech unless a genuine reason shows up.
 This rule can't be misused.
 The genuine reason must be verified based on the opinion of an imaginary unbiased 3rd person.
 If it is based primarily on an urge to make ease for yourself, then that unbiased person would not allow this as a reason.
     9. Chipchi for both bros must be done if possible (paused)
     10. Not completing first 4 before 0000 HRS causes 1 P2.
+(Paused)
 12. _**Family Rules:**_
 	1. Debrief Session:
 		1. Ask how many penalties everyone has